 In our UK study we also looked a parent’s sleep and mood by having parents complete diary entries about their own sleep.
 We found strong relationship between maternal morning mood and infant sleep.
 Our analysis showed that parents sleep quality, morning happiness and energy were strongly correlated with each other and with infants happiness.
 Parental sleep and mood was not affected by infant bedtime and showed only small correlation with infants’ sleep duration.
 They were mostly strongly affected by the number of infants wakes.
 These findings challengex previous research where maternal mood has not related to infant sleep (Pennestri et al., 2018) and supports findings from intervention studies (Hiscock et al., 2008, 2014).
 However, previous studies look at trait measures while the current study investigates state mood.
 To our knowledge, this is the first time that mood has been investigated as a state variable.
 Further research is needed especially in intervention studies.
 This does point to one limitation of our study, in that all our results are correlational or come from simple linear models.
 These models do not capture interaction effects or demonstrate clear causality.
 The true relationships are likely to be more complex so more sophisticated modelling approaches An alternative approach might be to use structural equation modelling (e.g. Mindell et al., 2014)

-In conclusion, our two studies were well powered and use detailed night by night data to find a range of drecommonalitiesin infant sleep in and the UK.
+In conclusion, our two studies were well powered and use detailed night by night data to find a range of differences and commonalities in infant sleep in Brazil and the UK.
 Sleep duration was primarily related to earlier bedtime but this must be considered in cultural context.
 Our study provided circumstantial evidence supporting the transactional model view that environmental context is important to infant sleep (El-Sheikh & Sadeh, 2015).
 We showed that parental mood and sleep quality do not depend on infant sleep duration but are affected by the number of night time disturbances.
 Finally our data showed a complex relationship between infant sleep quality and morning mood but that parents can potentially improve morning happiness and energy by minimising night-time disturbances and using more absorbent diapers.
 These effects are small as, on most mornings, infants do wake up happy.

 References